 That’s a Wrap

-When you’re ready to toss in the towel, Pam and Cecil will clean and bag your catch for $0.50 per fish.
-(There’s also a cleaning station if you’d like to do it yourself).
+When ready to throw in the towel, Pam and Cecil will clean and bag your catch for $0.50 per fish.
+(There’s also a cleaning station if you’d like to do it yourself.)
 Consider bringing a cooler filled with ice to keep things cool on the ride home.
-And since Gold Creek Trout Farm is a state certified food supplier, you can bake or fry your fish with confidence.
-Their ponds are continuously fed by protected spring water so the fish are perfectly safe to eat.
+Since Gold Creek Trout Farm is a state-certified food supplier, you can confidently bake or fry your fish.
+Their ponds are continuously fed by protected spring water, so the fish are perfectly safe to eat.

 Trout Tips:

-Fishing license not required.
+A fishing license is not required.
 This is truly a do-it-yourself fishing experience.
-Pam and Cecil will give you pointers, but they won’t bait your hook for you, or help with unhooking the fish.
-So be ready to be hands on!
+Pam and Cecil will give you pointers, but they won’t bait your hook for you or help you unhook the fish.
+So be ready to be hands-on!

 Details:

-Price: Trout from the small pond (10-16 inches) are under $10; trout from the large pond (10-36 inches) prices ranged by length of the fish.
+- Price: Trout from the small pond (10-16 inches) are under $10; trout from the large pond (10-36 inches) are priced according to the length of the fish.